-A. Human Capabilities
+3.1.
+Human Capabilities

-Very little can be currently gleaned from the SDG Global Indicators Database of the UN Statistics Division on gender-related indicators pertaining to the Global Goal on Education, SDG4(Ensure inclusive and quality education for all and promote lifelong learning) as regards the performance of the Philippines (Table 1).
-This is largely because of sparse data: of the 11 SDG4 indicators, only two are Tier 1 indicators (that are widely available from countries).
+Education is considered a pathway for achieving many SDGs, including gender equality.
+Building on the MDG2 commitment for the participation in primary education of all boys and girls, the aspiration for SDG4 includes a more comprehensive set of targets that move beyond just the number of girls (and boys) enrolling and completing school to focus on the quality of education.
+Unfortunately, very little can be currently gleaned from the SDG Global Indicators Database of the UN Statistics Division on gender-related indicators pertaining to the Global Goal on Education, SDG4 (Ensure inclusive and quality education for all and promote lifelong learning) as regards the performance of the Philippines (Table 1) and many developing countries.
+This is largely because of sparse data: of the 11 SDG4 global indicators, only two are Tier 1 indicators (that are widely available from countries).
 That is, since SDG4 focuses on quality education, the indicators have not been fully tested or available from countries.
 The available data though suggests minimal disparities between the sexes, at the surface.

 Table 1.
-Philippine Data on SDG4 Indicators.
+Philippine Data on Selected SDG4 Indicators, by Sex